bgcarvalho/CarND-Term1-P4/README.md

-# Advanced lane Finding
+# Advanced Lane Finding

 ## Project Report

-This project consists of using advanced computer vision methods to find lane lines.
+This project consists of using advanced computer vision methods to find lane lines on road images and road video.

 The steps are: